optextuning/OptEx/README.md

-# DatasetCartographyForGeneration
+# Dataset Cartography For Generation

-A simple lightweight module for generating difficulty cartographs for datasets of generative tasks
+Addendum library for the paper "Investigating Effect of Exemplar Difficulty on Sample Efficiency of Instruction Tuned Models"